DevKurka/BasicGroupBot/README.md

 # BasicGroupBot
 See: https://devforum.roblox.com/t/free-anti-scam-bot/196209

-**This bot is no longer working as of the new captcha released.
-If you look forward to execute these features in near future, wait for Okwo, which is going to support them soon! https://0q0.eu/**
+**This bot works, but is no longer being worked on.
+If you prefer a live solution with a static uptime and a solid system, refer to https://0q0.eu/ .
+We give our best to maintain this bot, but we can't promise to keep it updated everytime**